 With heretics, we separate, for we "know in Whom we have believed."
 With those in error (and who is immune?), we "correct, rebuke and encourage--with great patience and careful instruction."
 And by so doing... we may even find that WE were the ones in the wrong!
 Since this is not an essential doctrine--regardless of our opinions on this--let us unite in the praise and knowledge of Christ.

 He wanted us to know what He told us... for a reason.Your view of conspiracy theory all depends on your view of eschatology!

-The later quotes a bit from the former.
+The second quotes a bit from the first.